 If you still have questions, leave them in the comments below.
 We’ll ask our My Consulting Offer coaches and get back to you with answers.

-Also, we have tons of other articles diving into the things you need to know to get an offer from a top consulting firm, including:
+We have tons of other articles on things you need to know to get an offer from a top consulting firm, including:

 Help with Case Study Interview Preparation